 Popular understanding often associates abolitionism (the campaign to end slavery) with the churches.
 In fact, mid–nineteenth-century preachers and their churches were almost evenly divided between attackers and defenders of slavery.
-(Defenders could note that Jesus condoned slavery in the New Testament.)
+(Defenders could note that Jesus condoned slavery in the New Testament.
+Furthermore, in the words of modern-day religion scholar Hector Avalos, "That slavery was accepted and endorsed throughout the Bible needs little demonstration.")
 Prior to about 1840, the ministers and other religious activists who embraced abolitionism tended to be radicals within liberal denominations, notably the Unitarians and Quakers.

 The earliest critics of slavery were anything but religious; most were eighteenth-century rationalists in the Enlightenment tradition who had come to view slavery as contrary to the recently articulated "rights of man."
 Somewhat later, pioneer Quaker abolitionists branded slavery "un-Christian."
 Slavery was outlawed in Britain in 1772, and in the United States, states north of Maryland between 1777 and 1804.
 These reforms were generally the work of political, not religious, activists.

+Abolition in West-central New York.
 With its social ferment, its friendliness toward radical reformers, and its proximity to the Canadian border, west-central New York State was home to many notable abolitionists.
 From his estate at Peterboro, millionaire activist-philanthropist Gerrit Smith not only inspired but personally funded abolitionist and Underground Railroad activities.
-The first complete public abolition meeting took place in Peterboro at Smith’s behest; the site now houses the National Abolition Hall of Fame and Museum.
+The first complete public abolition meeting took place at Smith’s behest in Peterboro; the site now houses the National Abolition Hall of Fame and Museum.

 Other notable area activists included C. D. B. Mills of Syracuse, Susan B. Anthony of Rochester, and Matilda Joslyn Gage of Fayetteville.